okunator/cellseg_models.pytorch/README.md

 ## Features

 - High level API to define cell/nuclei instance segmentation models.
-- 4 notorious cell/nuclei instance segmentation models and more to come.
+- 4 cell/nuclei instance segmentation models and more to come.
-- Pre-trained backbones/encoders from the notorious [timm](https://github.com/rwightman/pytorch-image-models) library.
+- Pre-trained backbones/encoders from the [timm](https://github.com/rwightman/pytorch-image-models) library.
 - All the architectures can be augmented to output semantic segmentation outputs along with instance semgentation outputs (panoptic segmentation).
 - A lot of flexibility to modify the components of the model architectures.
 - Optimized inference methods.